jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     def raise_exception():
         raise Exception('BOOM!')

-  and the test passes.
+  the test passes.
 Time to add an :ref:`how to test that an Exception is raised` to the program

 ----